If you want to know how to make money as a 15-year-old in Canada, walk right in and take a seat. Class is in session!

 19. Get Paid to Walk

-All those errands you run could actually fetch you some money.
+All those errands you run could fetch you some money.
 Just walking around could be a means of making money for you.

 These coins can be exchanged for rewards like Apple Watches, iPhones, PayPal money, fitness classes, Yoga classes, sports gear, and other goodies.
 You just have to be 13 to sign up.